MIAGroupUT/carotid-segmentation/docs/index.md

-# Documentation of the XXX method
+# Documentation of the carotid-segmentation package

-This documentation describes how to install, use and test the source code of XXX, the winning algorithm of the MICCAI Grand Challenge [Carotid Artery Vessel Wall Segmentation Challenge](https://vessel-wall-segmentation.grand-challenge.org/).
+This documentation describes how to install, use and test the source code of `carotid-segmentation`, the winning algorithm of the MICCAI Grand Challenge [Carotid Artery Vessel Wall Segmentation Challenge](https://vessel-wall-segmentation.grand-challenge.org/).
 This algorithm computes the contours of the lumens and walls of the internal and external carotids on both sides of the neck from 3D black-blood MRI.

 <figure>
 <img src="images/anatomical_description.png" alt="Illustration of the wall and lumen contours on an axial slice" style="width:100%">
-<figcaption align = "center"><b>Figure originally created by the Grand Challenge organisers</b></figcaption>
+<figcaption align = "center"><b>Figure originally created by the Grand Challenge organisers: lumen (red) and outer
+wall (blue) contours of a popliteal vessel.</b></figcaption>
 </figure>

 The method was originally developed in the team of [Mathematics of Imaging & AI](https://www.utwente.nl/en/eemcs/sacs/people/sort-chair/?category=mia)